-With cave tours and canoe trips on the Clinch River, a swimming pool with a 100-foot slide, miles of hiking, mountain biking, and self-guided trails, the historic Wilderness Road Blockhouse, and a chairlift to the tunnel floor, Natural Tunnel State Park has something to lure in every kind of guest—from hikers and paddlers to history buffs and casual sightseers.
-That said, whatever your main interest is, it will be difficult not to be wowed by the natural wonder of the park’s main attraction and namesake, which began its creation more than a million years ago in the early glacial period, and which has been attracting sightseers to the mountains of southwestern Virginia for more than 100 years.
+With cave tours and canoe trips on the nearby Clinch River, a swimming pool with a 100-foot slide, miles of hiking, mountain biking, fishing, and self-guided trails, the historic Wilderness Road Blockhouse, live music, and a chairlift to the tunnel floor, Natural Tunnel State Park has something to lure in every kind of guest from hikers and paddlers to history buffs and casual sightseers.

 Visitors eager to soak in the natural wonder of this park can take advantage of Natural Tunnel State Park’s 34 RV sites with water and electric hookups spread across two campgrounds.
 The park is open year-round, but if you want to enjoy the canoe trips and cave tours, plan to visit sometime between the warmer months of early May through late October.

 Located in southwestern Virginia just a few miles from the Tennessee border, Natural Tunnel State Park sits about 13 miles north of Gate City, Virginia, and 20 miles north of Kingsport, Tennessee.
-The park is easily accessible by RV or car, as it is located just about a mile off of Route 23 N/ Route 58 W.
+The park is easily accessible by RV or car, as it is located just about a mile off of US 23 N and US 58 W.

-Once inside the park though, visitors should be mindful of more difficult roads to reach the campgrounds.
-The road to reach Cove View and Lover’s Leap Campground is narrow and steep, so drive with caution.
+Once inside the park, though, visitors should be mindful of more difficult roads to reach the campgrounds.
+The road to reach Cove View and Lover’s Leap Campground is narrow and steep, so all drivers, no matter the size of your rig, should drive with caution.
 Parking is available at the campsites as well as at various parking areas sprinkled throughout the park, including at the Cove Ridge Center and Swim Complex, the Wilderness Road Historical Area, and the chairlift area.

 Lover’s Leap Campground, the second campground at Natural Tunnel State Park, offers 18 RV sites with water and electric hookups, which can accommodate rigs up to 50 feet.
-These sites are all back-in and all have a picnic table, lantern post, campfire ring grill, and utility table.
+These sites are all back-in, and all have a picnic table, lantern post, campfire ring grill, and utility table.
 Since these sites do not have sewer hookups, guests will have to make use of the dump station located near the entrance of the campground access road.
-This campground features a bathhouse with showers, as well as a volleyball net and horseshoe pits.
+This campground features restrooms with showers, as well as a volleyball net and horseshoe pits.
 Visitors can purchase firewood and ice at the nearby campground host site.
-Unlike the Cove View campsites, sites here at Lover’s Leap can be reserved in advanced.
+Unlike the Cove View campsites, sites here at Lover’s Leap can be reserved in advance.

-Natural Tunnel State Park’s Cove View Campground offers 16 RV sites with water and electric hookups, and can accommodate rigs up to 38 feet.
+Natural Tunnel State Park’s Cove View Campground offers 16 RV sites with water and electric hookups and can accommodate rigs up to 38 feet.
 There are no sewer hookups, so guests will have to make use of the conveniently-located dump station near the entrance to the campground loop.
-Each campsite in this loop comes with a picnic table and a campfire ring grill, and a bathhouse with hot showers sits at the end of the campground loop.
+Each campsite in this loop comes with a picnic table and a campfire ring grill, and a restroom facility with hot showers sits at the end of the loop.
 All sites are gravel pull-through with a grassy area, allowing for relatively easy access.
-Guests are allowed to park two vehicles per campsite, and additional parking is available near the bathhouse.
-These sites cannot be reserved ahead of time, and are instead reserved upon arrival.
+Guests are permitted to park two vehicles per campsite, and additional parking is available near the bathhouse.
+These sites cannot be reserved ahead of time, and are instead booked upon arrival.

 There is only one chairlift in the Virginia State Park system, and it resides in Natural Tunnel State Park.
-This unique mode of travel makes it easier for everyone to enjoy the full enormity of this natural tunnel, as the lift carries visitors all the way to the floor of the tunnel, and then takes you right back up.
+This unique mode of travel makes it easier for everyone to enjoy the full enormity of the natural 10-story tunnel.
+The chairlift helps to make the tunnel fully accessible to those with disabilities.
+The lift carries visitors to the floor of the tunnel and then takes them right back up.
 The chairlift runs from the first weekend in May through the last full weekend of October, so visitors hoping to be carried down to the tunnel floor in the lift should make sure to visit the park during peak season.